Phone: 0114 273 8951

 Year of call: 2000Book BarristerDownload Details

 Kathryn read Law and Criminology at the University of Sheffield and did the BVC at Nottingham Law School.
 She was called to the Bar by Middle Temple in October 2000.
 After a number of years in private practice (where she was the first person in England and Wales to complete a 12-month employed pupillage), she joined Chambers in January 2007.

 Kathryn practises primarily in family law (children) and inquests.
 Until 2018 she also had a civil practice including defendant and claimant personal injury, occupiers’ and employers’ liability, contract disputes and housing and mortgage disputes.
 She was successful in the Court of Appeal ‘pothole’ case of Crawley v Barnsley MBC EWCA Civ 36.
-She continues to undertake some taxation/ revenue and administrative cases.

 Kathryn regularly provides interactive training on safeguarding, the family justice system, family law and court skills to local authorities, social workers and multi-disciplinary groups of public sector workers.
 Until 2015 she wrote and delivered the Family Law module of the MA in Professional Practice for social workers at the University of Sheffield and consistently had excellent feedback on this course from both lecturers and students.